nesi/snakemake_workshop/workshop_material/03_create_a_basic_workflow.md

 snakemake --dag | dot -Tpng > dag_2.png
 ```

-Now we have three samples running though our workflow
+Now we have three samples running though our workflow, one of which has already been run in our last run (NA24631) inidicated by the dashed lines

 ![DAG_2](./images/dag_2.png)